trust-net/dag-lib-go/docs/Transaction.md

 ```

 ### Node Id
-`NodeId` is the public key (full length) of the node's ECDSA key.
+`NodeId` is the public key (full length, 65 bytes) of the node's ECDSA key.
 It's included in the anchor to validate the anchor signature when a transaction is received/processed at each node in the network.
 Also, Protocol uses the full length of the key for node's ID.

 ### Shard Sequence
 `ShardSeq` is the depth of shard's DAG at the time of anchor request.